Snapshots

 You can see an example of such a Kraftfile and label in the Spring Boot example.

-Once deployed, you can check whether this mechanism works for your app via the kraft cloud instance get <instance name> command:
+Once deployed, you can check whether this mechanism works for your app via the CLI:

 How it works

-When you enable stateful mode and first deploy your app, Unikraft Cloud brings it up normally and lets it fully initialize (which may be fast, or take seconds or minutes, depending on your app's init time).
-Unikraft Cloud waits until the app's exposed port becomes available, and then starts the scale-to-zero process (assuming no traffic is coming to that port).
-At this point, Unikraft Cloud saves the state of your app, and sets the app to standby (consuming no resources).
+When you enable stateful mode and first deploy your app, Unikraft Cloud brings it up normally and lets it fully initialize.
+This may be fast or take seconds or minutes, depending on your app's init time.
+Unikraft Cloud waits until the app's exposed port becomes available, and then starts the scale-to-zero process.
+This assumes no traffic is coming to that port.
+At this point, Unikraft Cloud saves the state of your app and sets the app to standby (consuming no resources).

-Next, when traffic arrives, Unikraft Cloud brings up the app including its saved state, ensuring statefulness across different scale-to-zero and scale-to-one cycles, but also eliminating any long initialization times from heavyweight apps.
+Next, when traffic arrives, Unikraft Cloud brings up the app including its saved state.
+This ensures statefulness across scale-to-zero and scale-to-one cycles.
+It also eliminates long initialization times from heavyweight apps.